-The Research Grants Program Office (RGPO) oversees a broad portfolio of research programs and grants, representing nearly $55 million a year in funded research.
+The Research Grants Program Office (RGPO) oversees a broad portfolio of research programs and grants, representing over $100 million a year in funded research.
 With a diverse set of missions and approaches, these programs seek to:

 - Advance research in areas of importance to California, the nation and the world;

 - Enhance research capacity and excellence, making it easier to attract the best faculty, graduate students, government funding, and companies to the State;